 Two years might seem like more than enough time to prepare a legal court case.
 However, you could encounter unforeseen obstacles along the way.
 That’s why it’s essential that you hire Farris, Riley & Pitt, LLP as soon as you realize your doctor failed to diagnose your injury or illness.
 We can begin working on your case immediately and gather the evidence before it gets lost or destroyed.

 Contact Farris, Riley & Pitt, LLP for Your Free Consultation

-At Farris, Riley & Pitt, LLP, our Birmingham failure to diagnose attorneys can protect your rights and secure the compensation you need to heal.
+At the personal injury law firm of Farris, Riley & Pitt, LLP, our Birmingham failure to diagnose attorneys can protect your rights and secure the compensation you need to heal.
 We know how much you’ve suffered because of the doctor’s negligence.
 They should pay for what they’ve done.
-Our legal team won’t rest until we achieve your goals.
+Our firm won’t rest until we achieve your goals.
 We will do our best to meet your legal needs while we’re working on your case and provide the support you rightfully deserve.

 You won’t have to go through this traumatic experience alone.
 We know the importance of dependable customer service.
 Our team of legal professionals is available 24/7, so you can reach us when you need us the most.
 We will treat you as a priority from the second you hire us until we resolve your case.